Auto-encoder model for faster generation of effective one-body gravitational waveform approximations

 \section{Abstract}

 Upgrades to current gravitational wave detectors for the next observation run and upcoming third-generation observatories, like the Einstein telescope, are expected to have enormous improvements in detection sensitivities and compact object merger event rates.
 Estimation of source parameters for a wider parameter space that these detectable signals will lie in, will be a computational challenge.
 Thus, it is imperative to have methods to speed-up the likelihood calculations with theoretical waveform predictions, which can ultimately make the parameter estimation faster and aid in rapid multi-messenger follow-ups.
-Towards this end, we present a conditional variational auto-encoder model, based on the best performing architecture of \citet{liao2021}, for faster generation of aligned-spin \texttt{SEOBNRv4} inspiral-merger-ringdown waveforms.
+In this work we study auto-encoder models for gravitational waveform generation by adopting the best-performing architecture of \citet{liao2021} to approximate aligned-spin \texttt{SEOBNRv4} inspiral-merger-ringdown waveforms.
 Our parameter space consists of four parameters, [$m_1$, $m_2$, $\chi_1(z)$, $\chi_2(z)$].
-The masses are uniformly sampled in $[5,75]\,M_{\odot}$ with a mass ratio limit at $10\,M_{\odot}$, while the spins are uniform in $[-0.99,0.99]$.
-We train the model using $\sim10^5$ input waveforms data with a 70\%/10\% train/validation split, while 20\% data are reserved for testing.
+The masses are uniformly sampled in $[5,75]\,\Msun$ with a mass ratio limit at $10\,\Msun$, while the spins are uniform in $[-0.99,0.99]$.
+Our model is able to generate $10^3$ waveforms in $\sim\qty{1e-1}{\second}$ at an average speed of about \qty{50}{\micro\second} per waveform on a GPU.
+This is about 4 orders of magnitude faster than the native \texttt{SEOBNRv4} implementation, and 2--3 orders of magnitude faster than existing non-machine-learning accelerated waveform variants.
 The median mismatch for the generated waveforms in the test dataset is $\sim10^{-2}$, with better performance in a restricted parameter space of $\chi_{\rm eff}\in[-0.80,0.80]$.
-Our model is able to generate $10^2$ waveforms in $\sim10^{-1}$ seconds at an average speed of about 4.46 ms per waveform.
-This is 2-3 orders of magnitude faster than the native \texttt{SEOBNRv4} implementation in \texttt{lalsimulation}.
-The latent sampling uncertainty of our model can be quantified with a mean mismatch deviation of $2\times10^{-1}$ for 1000 generations of the same waveform.
-Our work aims to be the first step towards developing a production-ready machine learning framework for the faster generation of gravitational waveform approximations.
+The latent sampling error of our model can be quantified at a median mismatch standard deviation of $4\times10^{-3}$.
+Although the accuracy of our model does not enable full production-use yet, the model could be useful wherever high-volume of approximate theoretical waveforms are required, for instance, for rapid sky localization.